Inhale

 “Where are we going?” she asked.
 “I’m cold.”

 We turned to follow the yellow line down the dark ocean road.
 I couldn’t keep anything straight in my head.
-Just flashes and changing emotions.
+Just flashes and swirling emotions that couldn’t settle on anything.
 No up or down or in or out, but only the black road with its yellow line.

 “Why are you dressed like them?”
 I asked Lily as we walked along the road.
 “Where’s your ring?”